vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

      - A list of :ref:`trace sinks<sec:cfg-participant-tracesink>` to be used by the network simulator.
 Trace sinks are referred to by their name and can be used by multiple controllers. (optional)
+   * - Replay
+     - A :ref:`replay configuration <sec:cfg-participant-replay>` to be used
+       by this network simulator. (optional)

 .. _sec:cfg-switches: